From sample preparation to setting up a standard curve, here we answer some of the most common questions relating to our assay kits.

 Q. What forms of elastin does the Fastin assay measure?

-Soluble tropoelastins, lathyrogenic elastins and insoluble cross-linked elastins that have been solubilised using hot oxalic acid treatment.
+A. Soluble tropoelastins, lathyrogenic elastins and insoluble cross-linked elastins that have been solubilised using hot oxalic acid treatment.

 Q. What absorbance values can samples be measured at?